 No. White Banks Plan of Operations Design Features and Requirements Source #6 All onsite fueling and lubrication activities will occur within a designated impervious containment area designed to protect soil and water resources from spills.
-FSH 2509.25 MM #16 #7 ESC will be required to have a Forest Service-approved Spill Prevention, Control and Countermeasures (SPCC) plan for any aboveground fuel storage tanks equivalent to 1,320 gallons or greater.
-In case of a spill, the Aspen-Sopris District Ranger will be notified as soon as possible and appropriate actions per the SPCC plan will be followed.
+FSH 2509.25 MM #16 #7 FEQ will be required to have a Forest Service-approved Spill Prevention, Control and Countermeasures (SPCC) plan for any aboveground fuel storage tanks equivalent to 1,320 gallons or greater.
+In case of a spill, the Aspen-SoprisDistrict Ranger will be notified as soon as possible and appropriate actions per the SPCC plan will be followed.
 40 CFR 112, SPCC Rule #8 To reduce any risk of stream contamination the dumpster and portable toilet facility will be located as far up the slope from the surface of the alluvial fan as possible.
 The toilet will meet Forest Service specifications to protect surface and groundwater quality.
 FSH 2509.25 MM #15 Air Quality #1 Dust suppression methods will be employed during road and building construction; along NFSR 310 between Avalanche Creek bridge and the mine, and within the project area including the mine portal, parking area and storage areas, as needed.
 Magnesium chloride (MgCl) is an acceptable dust suppressant; specific locations, application rates, and timing of MgCl shall be approved by the Forest Service in advance.
 Application shall not occur within 25 feet of any water bodies or when rainfall is forecast.
-Plan of Operations Vegetation #1 ESC will be responsible for noxious weed control within the permit boundaries.
-Prior to any pesticide application, ESC will need to submit a pesticide useproposal to the forest weed program coordinator.
+Plan of Operations Vegetation #1 FEQ will be responsible for noxious weed control within the permit boundaries.
+Prior to any pesticide application, FEQ will need to submit a pesticide use proposal to the forest weed program coordinator.
 IDT #2 Surveys by or as approved by a Forest Service botanist for special status plant species are required prior to construction of the secondary escape-way and road re-route.
-If any threatened, endangered, proposed, sensitive or other rare plant species are discovered, affected sites will be avoided.
-Forest Plan Plants Standard #1; Proposed, TES Species Standard #3 #3 Upon completion of the earthwork, re-grade cut and fill slopes to 3:1 or as otherwise deemed appropriate, to facilitate re-vegetation and seed with native species, as approved by the Forest Service, during optimal growing times (i.e. fall and early spring).
+If any threatened, endangered, proposed, sensitive or other rareplant species are discovered, affected sites will be avoided.
+Forest Plan Plants Standar #1; Proposed TES Species Standard #3 #3 Upon completion of the earthwork, re-grade cut and fill slopes to 3:1 or as otherwise deemed appropriate, to facilitate re-vegetation and seed with native species, as approved by the Forest Service, during optimal growing times (i.e. fall and early spring).
 A sterile cover crop (e.g. Regreen and Triticale) may be used for soil stabilization while native species become established.
-IDT Terrestrial Wildlife #1 No dogs are permitted on site.
-Plan of Operations #2 Bear proof dumpsters are required for trash storage.
-Dumpsters will be properly secured (closed and locked).
-Plan of Operations
+IDT Terrestrial Wildlife #1 No dogs allowed on site Plan of Operations